HOA laws — South Carolina

 Is mediation required for HOA disputes in South Carolina?

-What law governs HOAs in South Carolina?
+What statute or law governs HOAs in South Carolina?

 HOA Laws in Other States